Are you wondering about field sobriety tests in Arizona? Have you consulted an experienced Scottsdale DUI lawyer?

 Scottsdale police officers may also ask that suspected drunk drivers undergo a breathalyzer test to determine what the driver’s blood-alcohol content (BAC) is.
 It is essential that all drivers are aware that they do have constitutional rights that are sometimes violated during a traffic stop; however, there is no constitutional right to refuse a breathalyzer test.
 Individuals who get behind the wheel impliedly consent to having their BAC tested if they are suspected of drunk driving.
 If a police officer does violate your constitutional rights in any way during a field sobriety test or traffic stop, there may be grounds for dismissal of your DUI charge.

 Many individuals are not fully aware of what the rules are when being subjected to a field sobriety test.
 If you have been pulled over under suspicion of driving under the influence, it is important that you are fully aware of your constitutional rights and what an officer can and cannot do under law.
 As such, if you are subsequently arrested and charged with driving under the influence after failing a field sobriety test, it is essential that you contact a seasoned Scottsdale DUI Defense Lawyer right away.
-At AZ Criminal Defense Group, PLLC, our skilled attorneys are standing by 24/7 to help you fight your criminal matter.
+At My AZ Legal Team, PLLC, our skilled attorneys are standing by 24/7 to help you fight your criminal matter.
 When calling our office, you will be immediately directed to one of our attorneys.
 If you would like to speak with one of our attorneys, contact our office today by calling (480) 525-9959 to schedule an initial consultation.